Skip to main content

 Security Economics for Agentic Patching

-ROI models backed by verified pass/fail data from 136 CVE samples and 1,664 test runs.
-Cost-per-fix analysis across 13 agent configurations.
+ROI models backed by verified pass/fail data from 128 CVE samples and 1,920 evaluations.
+Cost-per-fix analysis across 15 agent configurations.

 Security ROI with real data